photon-hq/better-grpc/README.md

 -   **No `.proto` files:** No need to write `.proto` files or use `protoc` to generate code.
 -   **Simple API:** The API is designed to be simple and intuitive.
 -   **Symmetric Experience:** Call client-side functions from the server with the same syntax as calling server-side functions from the client.
+-   **Multi-Client Support:** Target specific clients from the server using client IDs, enabling per-client communication patterns.

 ## Installation